For Every Child

 Convention on the Rights of the Child

-Adopted on November 20th 1989, 30 years ago this year, the Convention on the Rights of the Child or CRC, recognised that while children are entitled to the same human rights as adults, they also have specific rights that recognise their special needs and evolving capacities.
+Adopted on November 20 1989, the Convention on the Rights of the Child or CRC, recognised that while children are entitled to the same human rights as adults, they also have specific rights that recognise their special needs and evolving capacities.
 Children are neither the property of their parents nor are they helpless objects of charity.
 They are human beings and are the subject of their own rights.
 The Convention provides the legal and moral framework for all of UNICEF’s work.

 The CRC recognises the fundamental human dignity of all children and the urgency of ensuring their well-being and development.
 It clearly states that children’s views should be heard and considered in the political process and that a basic quality of life should be the right of all children, rather than a privilege enjoyed by a few.